How Nutrition Harmonizes the ADHD Brain

 Complex carbohydrates, omega-3 fatty acids, lean protein, and certain vitamins all help our brain cells carry out their functions efficiently and effectively.
 In an ADHD brain, these foods and nutrients can be particularly powerful.
 Find out how!

-Poor diet and eating habits do not cause ADHD.
+Poor eating habits do not cause ADHD.
 And when it comes to controlling impulsivity, inattention, and other symptoms, there is no substitute for medication and behavioral therapy, which are clearly the most effective approaches — and the only ones recommended by the American Academy of Pediatrics.

 Still, adults and parents of children with attention deficit have long reported a connection between the kinds of foods they eat and their behavior and symptoms.
 Now, science is beginning to add credence to those observations.